top

 Memory care staff must have additional training in serving the needs of people with dementia.
 Other requirements specific to special care residences include a secure outdoor area for residents who may be prone to wandering.

 Assisted living in Massachusetts is regulated by the state’s Executive Office of Elder Affairs.
-There are approximately 180 memory care homes in the state.
+There are approximately 180 memory care homes in the state as of 2024.
 There are also 10 board and care homes, which offer the same services as assisted living, often including memory care.
 These are a house-like setting for 12 or fewer residents.
 For free help finding a memory care home to meet your family’s needs and budget, click here.

 How Much Does Memory Care Cost in Massachusetts?